 As a writer, Mason Currey struggled with how to get into a creative mindset for the tasks at hand.
 In a bid to avoid work, he chose to research the creative rituals of some of history's famous names.
-Currey's bout of procrastination provided the material for his book, Daily Rituals: How Artists Work. (on Amazon) This book will be a source of several examples in this article.
+Currey's bout of procrastination provided the material for his book, Daily Rituals: How Artists Work.
+This book will be a source of several examples in this article.

 Except our minds aren't always willing to do that work.
 We may suffer from a lack of creative energy or thought.
 Or we may be interested in creating something other than the task at hand (like Mason Currey).
 In such cases, we can benefit from improving our ability to enter a creative mindset to apply ourselves to the task at hand.

-Mindset simply refers to a person's way of thinking and their opinion.
+Mindset simply refers to a person's way of thinking and opinion.
 If we put these concepts together, we can conclude that a creative mindset is a state where you have the freedom to think and act with the intent to create and recreate.

-While there's no absolute list of rules for the creative mindset, there are personal changes you can make to help achieve creativity.
+While there's no definitive list of rules for the creative mindset, there are personal changes you can make to help achieve creativity.
 Everyone can make these changes, adapting the improvements that work for you.

 His method was to take non-negotiable time off work once in a while.
-During that time he would meditate, cook his own meals, and write for two hours per day.
+During that time, he would meditate, cook his own meals, and write for two hours daily.
 He recognized that his self-system needed a slow but steady pattern.
 By adapting his personal routine in the context of his self-awareness, he found a way to create that suited him.